brainnetome/diffusionkit/source/visualization.rst

 Note that this functionality is currently applied for 2d sliced views only.

+.. _Volume_Image_Overlay:

 Volume Image Overlay
 --------------------

-By loading multiple image throught **Load Background** menu, one can This enables the user to make slice to slice comparison to find out image registration errors.
+By loading multiple image throught **Load Background** menu, one can place one image over another, Therefore, it's easy to make slice-to-slice comparison to find out image registration errors by adjusting opacity values of the upper level image.

+This feature can be quite useful for verifying :ref:`Skull_Stripping` results.
+After performing skull stripping, ...

 .. todo:: PUT OVERLAY IMAGE HERE!

+.. _Volume_Rendering:

 Volume Rendering
 ----------------